etdev/ruby-style-guide/README.md

     ```

 * <a name="heredocs"></a>
-  When using heredocs for multi-line strings keep in mind the fact that they
+  When using heredocs for multi-line strings, keep in mind the fact that they
   preserve leading whitespace.
 It's a good practice to employ some margin based
   on which to trim the excessive whitespace.
 <sup>[[link](#heredocs)]</sup>